xomboverlord/xomb/docs/tasks/STAGE_1.md

 - A process is a PML4 (or PML3) entry that the kernel maps into its root

 **Tasks:**
-- [ ] Define the process data structure (essentially a page table root + metadata)
+- [x] Define the process data structure (essentially a page table root + metadata)
-- [ ] Implement process creation (allocate page table, initialize entries)
+- [x] Implement process creation (allocate page table, initialize entries)
-- [ ] Map the process into the kernel's address space
+- [x] Map the process into the kernel's address space

+**Status:** Complete.
+See `src/process/mod.rs`.
+Processes have their own PML4 with kernel mappings copied from the kernel's page table.
+Process creation allocates a new PML4 frame and initializes it with kernel-space entries.

 ### 2. Allocate a Resource

 Resources are memory-mapped regions represented as page table structures that can be attached to processes.

 **Tasks:**
-- [ ] Define resource types (physical memory regions, device MMIO, etc.)
+- [x] Define resource types (physical memory regions, device MMIO, etc.)
-- [ ] Implement resource allocation (create page table entries representing the resource)
+- [x] Implement resource allocation (create page table entries representing the resource)
 - [ ] Track allocated resources (ownership, reference counting?)

+**Status:** Partially complete.
+Physical frame allocation is implemented in `src/memory/frame.rs`.
+Frames can be allocated from free memory and mapped into address spaces.
+Resource tracking/ownership is not yet implemented - frames are allocated but not tracked per-process.

 ### 3. Attach a Resource to a Virtual Address Space

 Link a resource's page table entry into a process's page table at a specified virtual address.

 **Tasks:**
-- [ ] Implement resource attachment (map resource page table into process page table)
+- [x] Implement resource attachment (map resource page table into process page table)
 - [ ] Handle alignment requirements (superpages: 2MB, 1GB)
-- [ ] Set appropriate access flags (read, write, execute, user/supervisor)
+- [x] Set appropriate access flags (read, write, execute, user/supervisor)

+**Status:** Mostly complete. `src/memory/paging.rs` provides `map_4kb()` for mapping physical frames into virtual address spaces.
+User-accessible flags (USER_CODE, USER_DATA) are supported.
+Superpage mapping (2MB, 1GB) is not yet implemented.

 ### 4. Update Resource Access